 Funding crisis – risk to frontline legal services

-- CLCs are not funded enough to meet existing let alone the increasing demand for services; yet they are facing funding cuts.
+- CLCs are not funded enough to meet existing let alone the increasing demand for services.
 Nationally, CLCs only receive approximately 12% of funding provided to the legal assistance sector.

 What is needed?

 1. Immediate injection of additional funding